suffolklibraries/lgc/content/collections/events/how-do-you-explain-the-sea-to-your-child.md

     content:
       -
         type: text
-        text: ' Beach Hut 14, Promenade, close to the Spa Pavilion, Felixstowe' -
+        text: 'This event meets at Beach Hut 14, Promenade, close to the Spa Pavilion, Felixstowe' -
     type: heading
     attrs: